 SOURCE: ENERGY INFORMATION ADMINISTRATION, UNITED STATES ENERGY HISTORY, AUG.
-19, 2010, HTTP://WWW.EIA.GOV/TOTALENERGY/DATA/ANNUAL/PDF/SEC1 8.PDF
+19, 2010, HTTP://WWW.EIA.GOV/TOTALENERGY/DATA/ANNUAL/PDF/SEC1_8.PDF

 As petroleum use grew, so too grew the use of natural gas.
 As with petroleum, the first major use of natural gas was for lighting.
 But when electricity became a safer source of illumination than coal-gas, petroleum, or natural gas, the natural gas industry was forced to look for other markets.
 As a result, natural gas started to be used for household heating, industrial heating, cooking, and making electricity.
-In the late 1950s, natural gas use surpassed coal use.4 Coal use continues to remain strong, however, because it is the dominant fuel source for electricity production.
+In the late 1950s, natural gas use surpassed coal use.
+4 Coal use continues to remain strong, however, because it is currently the dominant fuel source for electricity production.
+However, coal is experiencing a declining share of the electric generation market due to policies and regulations instituted by the Obama administration that are more favorable to natural gas and renewable energy.

 America has a long history of harnessing power from water.
 In Colonial America, water was used to power mills that ground grain, wove fabric, and made paper.
-In the late 1800s, water was used as one of the first important sources of electricity production, and hydroelectric power was born.5 grown steadily over time, but the rate of growth has leveled off in recent years.
-Today there are 104 nuclear reactors in the United States, and ground was broken for all of them before 1974.6 The recent growth in nuclear electric power is the result of capacity upgrades at existing nuclear plants.
+In the late 1800s, water was used as one of the first important sources of electricity production, and hydroelectric power was born.5

+Nuclear electric power is the newest source of electricity generation and was first produced in 1957.
+The amount of nuclear electric power has grown steadily over time, but the rate of growth has leveled off in recent years.
+In 2012, there were 104 nuclear reactors in the United States, and construction began for all of these reactors prior to 1974.6 In 2012, nuclear power produced 19 percent of electricity in the United States.
+The recent growth in nuclear electric power is the result of capacity upgrades at existing nuclear plants.
+Since 1950, Americans have consumed energy from a wide variety of sources.
+The following chart shows how the pattern of U.S. energy consumption has changed over the past 60 years.7